IIYAMA12/cssttr/README.md

 #### Focus sub component
 ![Focus sub component](readme_content/focusSubComponent.png)

-The `tabindex` attribute will give you the ability to tab through this content.
+The `tabindex` attribute will give you the ability to tab through content of choice.

 ```HTML
     <article tabindex="0">